BEA514 Topics in Numerical Optimization

 Literature

-All topics in the course are covered by scientific papers and selected parts in advanced
+All topics in the course are covered by scientific papers and selected parts in the two advanced textbooks

--D. Bertsekas, Dynamical Programming in Deterministic and Stochastic Models,
+- D. Bertsekas, Dynamical Programming in Deterministic and Stochastic Models, Prentice-Hall, NJ, 1987.

-The course material is given as handouts and web links.
+The course material is "handouts" and web links in Canvas.

 Overview